What is Form 1040?

 What about 1040EZ and 1040A?

-Download Form 1040 directly from the IRS website or access the form via any popular tax software.
-The form is divided into sections where you can report your income and deductions to determine the amount of tax you owe or the refund you’ll receive.
+Whichever method you choose, the form is divided into sections where you can report your income and deductions to determine the amount of tax you owe or the refund you’ll receive.

 Report your income